jayahariv/KeralaRescueiOS/README.md

 - Prepare section content in malayalam
 - Emeregency SOS Section with tools and safety checks

-## Beta Testing
-Please add your email address to this [issue](https://github.com/jayahariv/KeralaRescueiOS/issues/6) or send email to rescueapp2018@gmail.com for adding yourself to beta.

 ## Future Plans
 - [ ] Prepare section extension
     - [ ] Earthquake